-Common stock offered 1,000,000 shares Common stock offered by the Company 825,000 shares Common stock offered by the selling shareholders 175,000 shares Common stock to be outstanding after this offering 10,359,599 shares(1) Common stock underlying over-allotment option 150,000 shares Use of proceeds Working capital, capital equipment purchases and other general corporate purposes.
+Common stock offered by the Company 825,000 shares Common stock offered by the selling shareholders 175,000 shares Common stock to be outstanding after this offering 10,359,599 shares(1) Common stock underlying over-allotment option 150,000 shares Use of proceeds Working capital, capital equipment purchases and other general corporate purposes.
 Dividend policy We have never declared or paid dividends on our common stock and do not presently intend to declare any dividends in the near future.
-Proposed Nasdaq National Market symbol DFXI
+Nasdaq National Market symbol DFXI

-(1) Based on 9,534,599 shares outstanding as of March 31, 1999.
+- (1) Based on 9,534,599 shares outstanding as of March 31, 1999.
 Includes 86,076 shares of common stock issued after December 31, 1998, upon the exercise of options.
-Excludes:

-- 464,542 shares of common stock issuable upon the exercise of outstanding options; and - 696,961 shares available for future issuance under our Stock Option
+Excludes: - 464,542 shares of common stock issuable upon the exercise of outstanding options; and - 696,961 shares available for future issuance under our Stock Option Plan.